karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/deleteUserHasPermissionGroupByUserIdAndPermissionGroupId.md

-UserHasPermissionGroupApi::deleteUserHasPermissionGroupByUserIdAndPermissionGroupId — Deletes the userHasPermissionGroup identified by the given user_id and permission_group_id.
+UserHasPermissionGroupApi::deleteUserHasPermissionGroupByUserIdAndPermissionGroupId — Deletes the user has permission group identified by the given user_id and permission_group_id.